trozware/troznet/content/post/2023/sparkle.md

 )
 ```

-This required an `import Sparkle` line at the top of this file also.
+This required another `import Sparkle` line at the top of this file.

 To trigger the update checker, I added `CheckForUpdatesView` as one of the views in the menu, providing it with this controller's updater: